pantheon-systems/documentation/source/_docs/guides/front-end-performance.md

 Use this new HTML tag to define a size attribute appropriate for the given layout at a particular screen-size.

 ### Send Only as Many Bytes as Needed
 Resizing an image so that you only send 200x200 pixels instead of 4000x4000 is a good start.
 The next step is ensuring that the file containing those 200 pixels is as small as it could possibly be without reducing the image quality.
-This task is commonly called "smushing" and unfortunately there is not a great native PHP option.
+This task is commonly called "smushing" and unfortunately there is not a great native PHP option to do so.

 The Pantheon Global CDN does not offer image optimization as a feature, but sites that rely on a third-party CDN service provider might have the option of smushing at the CDN level.